ubcbraincircuits/PiPaw2.0_DataAnalysis/README.md

 # Data Access

-The raw data files can be accessed at the FRDR repository:
+The raw and preprocessed data files can be accessed at the FRDR repository:
 [(https://doi.org/10.20383/103.0869)]
 # Requirements